Picking Your Medical School

-You can also click here to read more on some of Ryan’s thoughts about whether we should even have a D.O. degree any more.
+You can click here to read more on some of Ryan’s thoughts about whether the distinction between MD and DO is really even meaningful at this point, and if we should even have a DO degree any more.

-In Session 26 of The Premed Years, Ryan talks with Patrick and Jonathan, two 3rd year D.O. medical students at Touro College of Osteopathic Medicine.
+In Session 26 of The Premed Years, Ryan talks with Patrick and Jonathan, two 3rd-year DO medical students at Touro College of Osteopathic Medicine.
 They wrote A Brief Guide to Osteopathic Medicine which is published on AACOM.
-They cover some of the biggest myths of osteopathic medical school and lots and lots more.
+They cover some of the biggest myths of osteopathic medical school and lots more.

-To hear more from current medical students about how they chose between D.O. and M.D. programs, you can listen to some of the following sessions of the The Premed Years:
+To hear more from current medical students about how they chose between DO and MD programs, you can listen to some of the following sessions of The Premed Years:

-- In Session 6 of, Ryan interviews Russell, a non-traditional student who decided to pursue a career in medicine after working as a schoolteacher.
-In this episode, Russell talks about why he chose to apply to a D.O. school as opposed to an M.D. program.
+- In Session 6, Ryan interviews Russell, a nontraditional student who decided to pursue a career in medicine after working as a school teacher.
+In this episode, Russell talks about why he chose to apply to a DO school as opposed to an MD program.
 Russell is now a medical student at Michigan State University College of Osteopathic Medicine!

 What about MD/PhD programs?

 Many students who go into medicine are very interested in research and pursue an MD/PhD degree.
 The application process and requirements for admission are different when comparing MD and MD/PhD programs.
-In Session 40 of The Medical School Podcast, Ryan interviews Hanna, a 1st year medical student in an MD/PhD program at the University of Illinois.
+In Session 40 of The Premed Years, Ryan interviews Hanna, a 1st-year medical student in an MD/PhD program at the University of Illinois.